Traffic (2016 film)

 Traffic is a 2016 Indian Hindi-language road thriller film directed by Rajesh Pillai.
-It is a remake of the 2011 Malayalam film of same name by Pillai.
+It is a remake of the 2011 Malayalam film of same name directed by Pillai.
 Originally written by brothers Bobby and Sanjay, the film's screenplay was adapted by Suresh Nair, with the dialogues written by Piyush Mishra.

-The film features an ensemble cast consisting of Manoj Bajpayee, Jimmy Sheirgill, Prosenjit Chatterjee, Parambrata Chatterjee, Divya Dutta, Amol Parashar, Jishnu Raghavan and Richa Panai.
+The film features an ensemble cast consisting of Manoj Bajpayee, Prosenjit Chatterjee, Jimmy Sheirgill, Parambrata Chatterjee, Divya Dutta, Amol Parashar, Jishnu Raghavan and Richa Panai.

 The film was released on 6 May 2016 to positive reviews.
 The film marks the posthumous appearances of Rajesh Pillai and Jishnu Raghavan.

 Plot

 Actor Dev Kapoor awaits the release of his upcoming film.
 Traffic constable Ramdas Godbole resumes his duty after having been suspended for taking a bribe in order to help his sister.
 Rehan Ali, a trainee journalist, gets ready for the first day of his job with an interview with Dev Kapoor.

 At a crowded traffic junction in Mumbai, Rehan and his friend Rajeev collide with another vehicle, fatally injuring Rehan.
 In another car at the junction are cardiologist Dr. Abel Fernandes and his friend, Hemaan.

 Rehan is rushed to the hospital and is declared brain dead, being kept alive on a ventilator.
 Meanwhile in Pune, Dev Kapoor's daughter Ria's heart condition worsens, and she is in urgent need of a heart.
 Rehan's heart is still functioning and is offered to Ria for transplantation.
 However, Rehan's parents refuse, but at the insistence of Rajeev and Rehan's girlfriend, Aditi, who tell them that it is too save a life.
 They reluctantly agree.
 Despite the heart being available, they are faced with the problem of transporting the heart from Mumbai to Pune, as no chartered flights or helicopters are available as a result of the poor weather conditions and time concerns; therefore, the heart would have to be transported by road.

 City Police Commissioner Gurbir Singh is asked to carry out the mission but refuses due to the high risk and complexity involved.
 He eventually agrees to take responsibility for the mission on the persistence of Dr. Simon D'Souza.
 No officer is willing to drive the vehicle until Godbole, wanting to regain the respect he had lost because of the scandal, volunteers to carry out the mission.
 Accompanying him on the mission are Dr. Abel and Rajeev.